lukabartolicFS/OpenESPI-GreenButtonCMDTest/SetUpStunnelProxy.md

 Use the keytool program to generate the RSA certificate.
 Accept all defauls except the request for first and last name to which you answer server name or "localhost".

-Create the key in the Stunnel configuration directory
+Create the key in the Stunnel configuration directory (note this will set the password for the keystore to 'energyos')

     keytool -genkey -alias openespi -keystore openespi.pfx -storepass energyos -validity 365 -keyalg RSA -keysize 2048 -storetype pkcs12